VedantKh/personal/README.md

 ## Apple Books highlights sync

+/books displays highlights I've enjoyed in the Apple Books I've read so far.

-This repo includes a small script that exports your Apple Books highlights into `static/data/books-highlights.json`, which powers the `/books` page.
+This is done using a small script that exports your Apple Books highlights into `static/data/books-highlights.json`, which powers the `/books` page.

 ### Requirements